jesse-ai/docs/docs/getting-started/docker.md

 Now you should be inside an ubuntu image that has all the required stack and even pip packages installed on it.

-Because PostgreSQL are stopped after starting a container, start them with below command:
+Because PostgreSQL is not initally running after starting the container, start it with below command:
 ```
 sudo service postgresql start
 ```